How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 • Consistent messaging.
 Add a planned giving note to your email signature.
 Mention legacy giving briefly in your newsletter.
 The ask does not need to be dramatic to be effective.
 One guidance on legacy society programs recommends something as simple as: “When you make a planned gift to our organization, you join like-minded supporters helping us create lasting change for generations to come.”

-One population worth specific attention: women.
-Research consistently shows that women are more likely to give to charity than men at comparable wealth levels, and women are projected to control two-thirds of U.S. wealth by 2030.
-Including spouses and partners in legacy conversations is not courtesy.
-It is strategy.
+Don’t forget your female donors!
+Research consistently shows that women are more likely to give to charity than men at comparable wealth levels and women are projected to control two-thirds of U.S. wealth by 2030.

 Julep's Moves Management is displayed on a laptop which sits on a wooden table.